 Nomos Glashütte is one of the premier German watchmakers, and is one of the only ones to make their own in-house movements.
-Located in Saxony, the imprint has survived World War II and the Communist East German regime.
+Located in Saxony, the imprint is one of the newer Glashutte based watch brands.
 Now, they’re among the fastest-growing watchmakers in the world.

 Today, I’ve had the pleasure of reviewing their Zürich World Time Midnight Blue.
 It lives up to its name, allowing you to switch between time zones with a click of its single pusher.
 In theory, this makes it one of the more functional world time watches I’ve seen.
 But did it live up to my expectations in other regards?
 Here’s everything I learned.